 Insomnia Prevalence and Risk Factors Among Hispanic University Staff: A Cross-Sectional Study

-Background: Insomnia, characterized by difficulties in initiating or maintaining sleep, significantly impacts general health and well-being.
-This study aims to determine the prevalence and risk factors of insomnia among Hispanic university staff at the Catholic University of Santiago de Guayaquil in Ecuador
+Insomnia, characterized by difficulty initiating or maintaining sleep, is a common condition that adversely affects health, productivity, and overall well-being.
+This study aimed to determine the prevalence and associated risk factors of insomnia among Hispanic university staff at a higher education institution in Ecuador.

-Methods: A cross-sectional study was conducted from August 2023 to February 2024, involving 385 university employees.
-Participants completed an anonymous online survey collecting data on demographics, lifestyle habits, work-related factors, and sleep behaviors.
-The Pittsburgh Sleep Quality Index (PSQI) and Insomnia Severity Index (ISI) assessed sleep quality and insomnia severity.
-Data were analyzed using descriptive statistics and Spearman correlations.
+A cross-sectional study was conducted between August 2023 and February 2024, including 385 university employees.
+Participants completed an anonymous survey collecting demographic, lifestyle, occupational, and sleep-related data.
+Sleep quality and insomnia severity were assessed using the Pittsburgh Sleep Quality Index (PSQI) and the Insomnia Severity Index (ISI).
+Data were analyzed using descriptive statistics, Spearman correlations, logistic regression, and Receiver Operating Characteristic (ROC) curve analysis to identify predictors of clinically significant insomnia (ISI > 14).

 References